beached/daw_json_link/readme.md

 ###### [Top](#content)

 * C++ 17 compiler
-* GCC(8/9/10/11)/Clang(8(*)/9/10/11/12) have been tested.
+* GCC(8/9/10/11) have been tested
-  * older compilers may have bugs.  testing is building clean on them.
-  * clang-8 has some errors with complicated tests and may ICE
 	* gcc-7 may work in some cases
+* Clang(8/9/10/11/12) have been tested.
+* Nlder compilers may have bugs.  testing is building clean on ones listed.
 * Newer compilers should work
 * MSVC 19.29 has been tested.

 ### For building tests